mdsage1/nf-synapse-challenge/README.md

 1. `view_id` (required): The Synapse ID for your submission view.
 2. `scoring_script` (required): The string name of the scoring script to use for the `SCORE` step of the workflow run.
 Defaults to `score.py`
 3. `validation_script` (required): The string name of the validation script to use for the `VALIDATE` step of the workflow run.
 Defaults to `validate.py`
+4. `testing_data` (required): The Synapse ID for the folder holding the testing data for submissions.

 Run the workflow locally with default inputs:
 ```